aiser-platform/aiser-world/packages/docs/src/docs/security/index.md

 id: security-overview
 title: Security Overview
 sidebar_label: Security Overview
-description: Comprehensive security features, compliance, and best practices for Aiser Platform
+description: Comprehensive security features, compliance, and best practices for Aicser Platform
 ---

 # Security & Compliance

-Aiser Platform is built with enterprise-grade security at its core, ensuring your data and analytics remain protected while maintaining the flexibility and power of AI-driven insights.
+Aicser Platform is built with enterprise-grade security at its core, ensuring your data and analytics remain protected while maintaining the flexibility and power of AI-driven insights.

 ## 🔐 Security Architecture